Royal Foundation of St Katharine: Original church

-It was founded by Queen Matilda, wife of King Stephen, in 1147 in memory of two of her children, Baldwin and Matilda, who had died in infancy and been buried in the Priory Church of Holy Trinity at Aldgate.
-Its endowment was increased by two queens consort, Eleanor of Castile (who gave a gift of manors) and Philippa of Hainault.
-It was made up of three brothers, three sisters (with full and equal rights), a bedeswoman and six "poor clerks", all under a master.
+It was strongly associated with queens, from its foundation by Matilda of Boulogne in 1147 in memory of two of her children, Baldwin and Matilda, who had died in infancy and been buried in the Priory Church of Holy Trinity at Aldgate.
+Its endowment was increased by two subsequent queens consort, Eleanor of Castile (who gave a gift of manors) and Philippa of Hainault.
+It was made up of three brothers, three sisters (with full and equal rights), a beadswoman and six "poor clerks", all under a master.
 It was a religious community and medieval hospital for poor infirm people next to the Tower of London.
-In 1273, after a dispute over its control, Queen Eleanor granted a new charter, reserving the foundation's patronage to the queens of England.
+In 1273, after a dispute over its control, Eleanor of Provence granted a new charter, reserving the foundation's patronage to the queens of England.
 For 678 years, the foundation carried on its work in the East End of London despite periodic difficulties and renewal.
 In the 15th century its musical reputation rivalled that of St Paul's Cathedral and in 1442 it was granted a charter of privileges which made it and its 23 acre precinct a liberty with its own prison, officers and court, all outside the City of London's ecclesiastical and civil jurisdiction.

-Its liberty status and the fact it was personally owned and protected by the Queen Mother, meant that it was not dissolved but re-established in a Protestant form.
+Its liberty status and the fact it was personally owned and protected by the queen meant that it was not dissolved but re-established in a Protestant form.
 It continued to exist through the religious changes of the time: reversion to Roman Catholicism under Mary I, return to Anglicanism under Elizabeth I and the Puritan Revolution.
 Its continuing establishment of lay brothers and sisters, however, drew hostile attention from extreme Protestants—for example, it was only saved from being burned down by the mob in the 1780 Gordon Riots by a small group of pro-government inhabitants.